richiecarmichael/presentations/2020-developer-summit/client-side-mapping-and-analytics/presentation.md

 - Specify layer's spatial reference for performance.
 - Support for `"Feature"` and `"FeatureCollection"`
-- Call [GeoJSONLayer.applyEdits](https://developers.arcgis.com/javascript/latest/api-reference/esri-layers-GeoJSONLayer.html#applyEdits) to add, delete or update features.
+- [GeoJSONLayer.applyEdits](https://developers.arcgis.com/javascript/latest/api-reference/esri-layers-GeoJSONLayer.html#applyEdits) to add, delete or update features.
+- Not supported:
+  - Mixed geometry types for consistency with other layers.
+  - `crs` object - only geographic coordinates using WGS84 datum (long/lat)
+  - No Antimeridian crossing
+  - Feature `id` as `string`

 ---